 Well-established companies have a track record of paying dividends consistently.
 Generally, avoid companies that always incur losses or have massive debt on their books.
-Watch out for details like price-to-book and price-to-Equity ratios, indicating whether an IPO gets priced appropriately.
+Watch out for details like price-to-book and price-to-equity ratios, indicating whether an IPO gets priced appropriately.

 The prospectus’ ‘Introduction’ section appears and explains how the company will use the funds raised through the IPO.
 A company’s plans to use the money to pay down debt and expand are generally regarded as positive indicators.

 Read about the company’s founders, directors, and management team’s experience, qualifications, expertise, and track record.
-These details help understand how the company’s strategies get implemented and highlight the company’s corporate governance practices.
+These details help us understand how the company’s strategies get implemented and highlight the company’s corporate governance practices.